 Here’s a simple Easter craft for kids that’s lots of fun- a sponge stamped Easter basket with colorful eggs!
 It’s easy to setup, perfect for preschool and kindergarten, and the kids always love it!

-Are you following our Easter for Kids & Family Pinterest board?
+Follow our Easter for Kids & Family Pinterest board!

 Theo enjoyed using sponges to stamp our caterpillar craft so much that I just had to come up with another sponge painting activity for him!
 This time we stamped colorful Easter eggs and used paper to create a basket to hold the eggs.
 This post contains affiliate links.